 Aggregate demand (AD) is the total demand for final goods and services in a given economy at a given time and price level.

-Aggregate Demand is the total of Consumption, Investment, Government Spending and Net Exports (Exports-Imports).
-Aggregate Demand = C + I + G + (X – M).
-It shows the relationship between Real GNP and the Price Level.
+There are four components of Aggregate Demand (AD); Consumption (C), Investment (I), Government Spending (G) and Net Exports (X-M).
+Aggregate Demand shows the relationship between Real GNP and the Price Level.

 Factors that Affect Aggregate Demand

 When domestic prices increase, then demand for imports increases (since domestic goods become relatively expensive) and demand for export decreases.

 When inflation increases, real spending decreases as the value of money decreases.
 This change in inflation shifts Aggregate Demand to the left/decreases.

 3. Interest Rate Effect

 Real Interest is the nominal interest rate adjusted to the inflation rate.
 When inflation increases, nominal interest rates increase to maintain real interest rates.
 Lower real interest rates will lower the costs of major products such as cars, large appliances, and houses; they will increase business capital project spending because long-term costs of investment projects are reduced.

 If consumers expect inflation to go up in the future, they will tend to buy now causing aggregate demand to increase or shift to the right.